 The Iron is the best antidepressant I have ever found.
 There is no better way to fight weakness than with strength.
 Once the mind and body have been awakened to their true potential, it’s impossible to turn back. – Henry Rollins

-I’m Mindi Friedland and I’m a part-time office manager by day and a blogger by night.
-I’m happily married to my husband Roger and we have a blended family of four children.
+I’m Mindi.
+I’m happily married to my best friend, Roger.
+And we have a blended family of four children.

-Here at Lifting Makes Me Happy you will find posts that are honest, practical and helpful to your soul, your body and your mental health.
+Here at Lifting Makes Me Happy, you will find posts that are honest, practical and helpful to your soul, your body and your mental health.
 Or at least, that’s my goal.

 Why I started blogging:

-In the very early days (2008) it was to keep myself accountable to workouts after having my second son via C-section.
-What keeps me motivated to write these days is that I always wished I could find a blog that I could relate to – one that was about fitness but that touched on mental health and personal development too.
-I’ve struggled to find them so here I am.
+I started in 2008 to keep myself accountable to workouts after having my second son via C-section.
+What keeps me motivated to write these days is that I always wished I could find a blog that I could relate to, one that was about fitness but that touched on mental health and personal development too.
+I’ve struggled to find them, so here I am.

-I don’t claim to know everything and I’m not a professional; I just love to share what I learn along the way.
-I’m just a girl who loves to write, work hard and use my real-life experience with depression and healthy living to give hope to those who struggle and to use my teeny tiny part of the web to make the internet a more positive, happy place.
+I don’t claim to know everything, and I’m not a professional; I just love to share what I learn along the way.
+I’m just a girl who loves to write, create, lift, work hard and use my real-life experience with depression and healthy living to give hope to those who struggle, and to use my teeny tiny part of the web to make the internet a more positive, happy, helpful place.